Collections

 1832 Blauvelt House: Walking Tour

-Jacob Blauvelt was the great-great-great grandson of Gerrit Hendrickson who came to this area from Holland in the early 17th century.
-Gerrit worked on a farm near Albany until he could purchase his own farm in lower Manhattan.
-By the late 1600s, seven of his fifteen children left NYC to settle what today is Rockland County.
+Jacob Blauvelt was a great-great-great grandson of Gerrit Hendrickson, who came to this area from Holland in the early 1600s.
+Gerrit worked on a farm near Albany until he could purchase his own farm in New Amsterdam.
+By the late 1600s, seven of his fifteen children had left lower Manhattan to settle what today is Rockland County.
 The land that we are standing on was bought by Jacob Blauvelt's great-grandfather in 1741 and passed from father to son for the next four generations.

-Jacob and his wife Margaret had been married 16 years, and had five children ranging in age from 2 to 15 years old when this house was built around 1832.
-The property also consisted of 100 acres of soil, a large Dutch style barn, a vegetable and herb garden, a woodlot and several out buildings.
+Jacob and his wife, Margaret, had been married for sixteen years and had five children age two to fifteen when this house was built around 1832.
+The property also comprised one hundred acres of arable land, a large Dutch style barn, a vegetable and herb garden, a woodlot, and several outbuildings.

-The Blauvelt house is of special interest because it is one of the few remaining examples of Dutch-Flemish architecture, once prevalent throughout Rockland County.
-The house was constructed in three sections with an out-kitchen, common room and main house.
-The main house dates from the 1830s and is constructed with a mixture of hand hewn and machine sawn lumber and bricks from nearby brickyards.
+The Blauvelt house is one of the few remaining examples of the Dutch-Flemish architecture that was once prevalent throughout Rockland County.
+It was constructed in three sections: the main house, the common room, and the out-kitchen.
+The main house dates from the circa 1832 and is constructed with a mixture of hand-hewn and machine-sawed lumber and bricks from nearby brickyards.

-It is important to remember that the Blauvelts were a middle class family.
-The style of the house, its furnishings and decorative elements reflect what a typical family of this area would call home.
-The house was used by the Blauvelt family from its construction in 1832 until 1970 when it was given to the Historical Society of Rockland County.
-During the over 100 years that the Blauvelt family lived in the house, many modifications had been made.
-When the Historical Society of Rockland County became the new owners of the home, it was decided to restore the house to its original period, and furnish it with original family pieces as well as ones from Rockland County.
+The Blauvelts were a middle-class family.
+The style of the house, its furnishings, and its decorative elements all reflect that of a typical family of this area in the early to mid-nineteenth century.
+Members of the Blauvelt family lived in the house from its construction in 1832 until 1970, when it was given to the Historical Society of Rockland County.
+During their more than one hundred years living in the house, the Blauvelts many modifications to it.
+When the Historical Society of Rockland County gained ownership of the home, it was restored to its original period and furnished with original Blauvelt family pieces, as well as Rockland County and Lower Hudson Valley pieces from the Society's collection.

-Like our own homes, the Blauvelts had a mix of old and new furnishings placed side by side.
-Few rural families could afford to purchase a household full of new pieces as styles changed.
-Instead they kept old pieces and passed them down in their families.
-The Blauvelt home is no exception and illustrates this blending of old and new with its woodwork, wall paper and floor treatments.
+Few rural families could afford to replace all of their furnishings as styles changed.
+Instead, as we still do today, they kept old pieces and passed them down to their children and grandchildren.
+The Blauvelt House illustrates this blending of the old and the new in its woodwork, wallpaper, and floor treatments.

 The floorcloth in the front hall is a beautiful and practical item for a rural farmer's main entryway.
 The cloth is made of heavy canvas, stenciled or painted with a pattern and sealed with several layers of varnish.
 Cloths like these were considered stylish yet practical.
 Mud and dirt were easily removed by mopping.